BurhanAhmad0/ToDoPy/README.md

 ### Prerequisites

 - Node.js and npm
-- MongoDB is installed and running
+- MongoDB installed and running
 - Git (optional)

 ### 1. Clone the Repository